-Where men have been historically stereotyped as headstrong providers (who, for instance, refuse to ask for directions on the road), women have been pigeonholed as nurturing caregivers who unfailingly shoulder the nuclear family’s domestic burden (all while wearing a warm smile, of course).
-But as we all know, a major problem with stereotypes — and with expected gender roles, in particular — is that they leave little room for individual differences, evolution over time, and a healthy sense of flexibility under ever-changing life circumstances.
+Historically, men have been typecast as headstrong providers, known for refusing to ask for directions on the road, while women have been stereotyped as nurturing caregivers expected to shoulder the domestic burden of the nuclear family, all with a warm smile.
+However, these stereotypes and gender roles fail to allow for individual differences, evolution over time, and the need for flexibility in ever-changing life circumstances.

-One social expectation that fails to acknowledge the best interest of many women is the assumption that asking for help is a sign of a “weak” mother, partner, or individual.
-In an effort to maintain a sense of pride in the face of this misconception, many women struggle to ask for help — even when doing so would bring much-needed relief.
-However, it’s important to remember that the “shame” associated with reaching out for help need not be anything more than an outdated illusion.
+One social expectation that does not consider the best interests of many women is the assumption that asking for help is a sign of weakness for mothers, partners, or individuals.
+Many women feel the pressure to maintain pride in the face of this misconception and thus struggle to ask for help, even when they desperately need it.
+It is important to remember that the “shame” associated with seeking assistance need not be more than an outdated illusion.

 First and foremost, follow your flight attendant’s pre-takeoff instructions: put on your own oxygen mask before assisting others.
 When you tend to your personal needs first, you can be a better partner, parent, friend, employee… you name it!
-Women are expected to nurture those close to them, sometimes at the expense of nurturing themselves.
+Society expects women to nurture those close to them, sometimes at the expense of nurturing themselves.
 Especially during challenging or chaotic times, it’s essential to find time for yourself; but because there are only so many hours in a day, and because humans have only finite emotional energy, this often necessitates asking for support.

 So, whether in the workplace or at home, dare to seek support from those in your personal and professional networks.
 Start with friends, family members, and trusted colleagues, and consider enlisting professional help.
 Leveraging your available resources to achieve the best possible outcomes doesn’t mean relinquishing control, admitting defeat, or succumbing to weakness; it simply means knowing yourself (including your limitations) and taking the actions necessary for your success.
 It takes strength and self-awareness to acknowledge life’s challenges and accept a helping hand to overcome them.